-Upflow Installations - (Dual Certified 9MPD) (See Figure 8)
+Upflow Installations - (Dual Certified 9MPT & 9MPV) (See Figure 8)

 Mount the condensate drain trap in a vertical position to either the left or right side of the furnace using the two screws and gasket that are provided.
 If needed, remove the hole plugs from the furnace side panel and relocate to the open set of holes in the opposite side panel.
-Drill two $^{7}/{64}$ " diameter holes in the casing using the condensate trap as the template.
+Drill two $^7/{64}{}^{\prime\prime}$ diameter holes in the casing using the condensate trap as the template.

-Ensure that the vent fitting and the 90° elbow is securely attached to the combustion blower using the rubber coupling and clamps.
+Ensure that the vent fitting and the 90° elbow is securely attached to the combustion blower.